 It’s perhaps one of my most favorite things to make: the cheese plate!
-But these aren’t just any cheese plates, they are centerpieces, conversation starters, pieces of art that you won’t actually want to eat because they are so pretty.
+And today there’s FINALLY (after a bajillion requests) a video to show the steps!
+This isn’t just any cheese plate, it’s a centerpiece, a conversation starter, a piece of art that you won’t actually want to eat because they are so pretty.
 Oh who am I kidding, it’s cheese… we’re eating it!

 One of my signature moves when entertaining is having a big ass cheese plate to start. (a crudite platter makes an appearance too but you’ll have to wait until tomorrow for that one!)
 It’s so easy to make because there’s no actual cooking involved, rather you just arrange a bunch of stuff on a platter or board and call it an appetizer.

 I’ve been practicing my cheese plate making skills for years and I’ve finally perfected this art form. (round of applause for me, thankyouverymuch) So today, we’re going in.
 Below are some tips for making the most kick ass cheese plate on the face of the earth and a grocery list of everything you’ll need to make this one pictures!
 Literally, jaws will drop when you present this at your party.
 People will be obsessed.
 And you’ll have a line of friends wanting to know your secrets.

 1. Textures of cheese – bring a variety to the party – mix it up with soft, semi firm and hard/aged cheeses!

 2. Same goes for type of cheese …. mix up the type of milk – cow, sheep, goat, maybe even get crazy with a combo of 2!